atkinsonap/atkinsonap.github.io/_pages/publications_txt.md

 permalink: /publications_txt/
 author_profile: true
 ---
+Liu, A., Harris, A.M., Atkinson, A.P., & Reed, C.L. (accepted).
+Dissociable processing of emotional and neutral body movements revealed by μ-alpha and beta Rhythms: Evidence from EEG.
+Social, Cognitive and Affective Neuroscience.

 Insch, P.M., Slessor, G., Phillips, L.H., Atkinson, A., & Warrington, J. (2015).
 [The impact of aging and Alzheimer's disease on decoding emotion cues from bodily motion.](http://www.aimspress.com/article/10.3934/Neuroscience.2015.3.139) AIMS Neuroscience, 2(3), 139.